 Seed Starting Without a Grow Light or a Window

 The seed starting method I’m sharing with you today sounds too good to be true–but I promise you that it does actually work, although there are a few limitations I’ll share at the end.
 Winter sowing originally started out as a cheap and effective way to start perennial flowers from seeds, but the method can be applied to vegetables as well.

 I live near Saskatoon, SK, which is in zone 3b and has a short growing season of approximately 100 days, give or take depending on that year’s weather and which sources of frost dates you believe.
-Last year I tried my first small experiment with winter sowing (or milk jug gardening, as it’s sometimes referred to) and it was a success.
+Two years ago I tried my first small experiment with winter sowing (or milk jug gardening, as it’s sometimes referred to) and it was a success.

 Winter Sowing Works–Even in Cold Climates Like Zone 3

 The plants that were successful were the first to be ready in my garden, and didn’t need any additional hardening off.
 Plus, since they were started outside, they didn’t take up precious window or grow light space in my modest house.

 This Winter/Spring I plan on experimenting with a lot more flowers and vegetables.
 I’ll let you know what else I can get to work.
 P.S.–If you’re in a cold climate like I am, the name Winter Sowing is a bit of a misnomer, especially if you’re trying this with vegetables.
 I didn’t put my milk jugs out until the end of March, hoping to avoid -30 or -40 weather.
 In warmer climates I’d expect you could actually put yours out in Winter.